Universal Credit

 How to claim Universal Credit

-Applications to Universal Credit must be made online.
-You can find the link to apply for Universal Credit within the external links section of this page.
+If you do not currently receive benefits and you need to claim, applications to Universal Credit must be made online.
+You can find the link to apply for Universal Credit within the other websites section of this page.
 To apply for Universal Credit you must have a bank account and an email address.

 Remember to include details of your rent when you claim Universal Credit so that your housing costs are included in your claim.